Generalized semiconfined harmonic oscillator model with a position-dependent effective mas: Abstract

 \section{Abstract}

-By using a point canonical transformation starting from the constant-mass Schr\"odinger equation for the isotonic potential, it is shown that a semiconfined harmonic oscillator model with a position-dependent mass and the same spectrum as the standard harmonic oscillator can be easily constructed and extended to a semiconfined shifted harmonic oscillator, which could result from the presence of a uniform gravitational field.
+By using a point canonical transformation starting from the constant-mass Schr\"odinger equation for the isotonic potential, it is shown that a semiconfined harmonic oscillator model with a position-dependent mass in the BenDaniel-Duke setting and the same spectrum as the standard harmonic oscillator can be easily constructed and extended to a semiconfined shifted harmonic oscillator, which could result from the presence of a uniform gravitational field.
 A further generalization is proposed by considering a $m$-dependent position-dependent mass for $0<m<2$ and deriving the associated semiconfined potential.
 This results in a family of position-dependent mass and potential pairs, to which the original pair belongs as it corresponds to $m=1$.
+Finally, the potential that would result from a general von Roos kinetic energy operator is presented and the examples of the Zhu-Kroemer and Mustafa-Mazharimousavi settings are briefly discussed.

 Keywords: Schr\"odinger equation; position-dependent mass; harmonic oscillator; point canonical transformation

 PACS Nos.: 03.65.Fd, 03.65.Ge